<< Yesterday

 2007 One out away from clinching a playoff berth, Padres closer Trevor Hoffman gives up a game-tying pinch-hit triple to Tony Gwynn Jr., a former teammate's son whom he used to babysit.
 The Padres will lose the game and tomorrow's season finale, resulting in a one-game playoff loss to Colorado that keeps the team out of the postseason.

 2010 With the game tied 5-5 with two outs in the bottom of the ninth, Texas pinch-hitter Nelson Cruz strikes out, apparently sending the game into extra innings.
-The third strike turns out to be a wild pitch, and when the catcher makes an errant throw trying to complete the putout, Mitch Moreland scores the winning run from first base to give the Rangers a 6-5 victory over the Mariners on a walk-off strikeout at the Ballpark in Arlington.
+The third strike turns out to be a wild pitch, and when Guillermo Quiroz sails the ball into right field trying to complete the putout, Mitch Moreland dashes around the bases to score the winning run from first, giving the Rangers a 6-5 victory over the Mariners on a walk-off strikeout at the Ballpark in Arlington.

 2012 With a 6-4 win in St. Louis, the Nationals establish a franchise record with their 96th victory of the season.
 In 1979, playing as the Expos, representing Montreal, the team won 95 games, finishing the season two games behind Pittsburgh.